linked-db/linked-ql/README.md

 Now, if you had that somewhere in your application, say at `./database/schema.json`, Linked QL could help keep it in sync both ways with your database:

 + you add or remove a database or table or column... and it is automatically reflected in your DB structure at the click of a command: `linkedql migrate`
-+ your colleague makes new changes from their codebase... and it is automatically reflected in your local copy at the click of a command: `linkedql reflect`
++ your colleague makes new changes from their codebase... and it is automatically reflected in your local copy at your next `git pull`, or at the click of a command: `linkedql refresh`

-You also get to see a version indicator on each database object in your schema essentially incrementing on each migrate operation (whether by you or by colleague), and decrementing on each rollback operation (whether by you or by colleague).
+🐥 You also get to see a version indicator on each database object in your schema essentially incrementing on each migrate operation (whether by you or by colleague), and decrementing on each rollback operation (whether by you or by colleague).

 Thanks to a DB-native schema version control system, no need to maintain past states, or risk losing them; the DB now becomes the absolute source of truth for both itself and its client applications, as against the other way around.
 (You may want to see how that brings us to [true "Schema as Code" in practice](#test-heading).)